1. Consequences of healthcare expenditures on standard of living

 5. Poverty and road safety

-The share of people that fall below the poverty line rises if these expenses are taken into account (especially for the elderly, of course, since they spend more on health care).
-Since poor people are generally less well protected by health insurance (see below), their expenses will be relatively higher.
+The share of people that fall below the poverty line rises if health expenses are taken into account (especially for the elderly, of course, since they spend more on health care).
+Since poor people are generally less well protected by health insurance (see data for the US in the graph below), their expenses will be relatively higher.

 Hence it’s no surprise that the data on poverty and health indicators show strong correlations.

 Living in poverty is associated with lower life expectancy, high infant mortality, poor reproductive health, higher rates of infectious diseases (notably tuberculosis and HIV infection), higher rates of substance use (tobacco, alcohol and illegal drugs), higher rates of non-communicable diseases, depression and suicide, and increased exposure to environmental risks.
 Poor children are more likely to die by the age of five years and to suffer from acute respiratory infections, diarrhea, congenital anomalies and chronic diseases. (source)